Princeton-CDH/devenv/README.md

 You can access it via SSH (secure shell) by typing `vagrant ssh` from the directory where the Vagrantfile is located (i.e. from `~/devenv` above).

+To turn off your VM, from the same directory run `vagrant halt`.
+To remove it completely (warning: this **will** delete the virtual drive that holds your VM files), use `vagrant destroy`.

 ## Using your new VM